 Picking the right Swiss boarding school for your kids

-Of course, you want to feel comfortable with the program in which you place your children, and the impact that it has on their studies and personal growth.
+Of course, you want to feel comfortable with the program in which you place your children.
 Here are some tips:

 Find a school that offers the level of boarding that your kids and you feel comfortable with.